rohanbhatia96/sorting-visualizer-react-native/README.md

-# sorting-visualizer-react-native
+# Sorting Visualizer (React Native)

-## What Is The Project
+## What is the project?

-This is a the mobile application built on react-native.
-The programming langauge used is Typescript.
-This app visualizes 2 different sorting algorithms: Merge Sort and Quick Sort.
+The aim of this project is to understand how different sorting algorithms work.
+This is a a mobile application built on react-native which visualizes how merge sort and quick sort work.

-## See The App In Action (Video)
+### Features

+1. Programming language: Typescript
+2. Framework: React Native
+3. Algorithms visualized: Merge Sort and Quick Sort

+## See the app in action (video)

 [Sorting Visualizer App on Vimeo](https://vimeo.com/430651229)

-## App Images
+## App images

 ![Sorting Visualizer - Initial Screen](https://user-images.githubusercontent.com/20585043/85117269-3b3f2f80-b23c-11ea-8f21-f5bdebf7b895.jpg)